What is a mammogram?

 How are screening and diagnostic mammograms different?

 The same machines are used for both types of mammograms.
 However, diagnostic mammography takes longer to perform than screening mammography and the total dose of radiation is higher because more x-ray images are needed to obtain views of the breast from several angles.
 The technologist may magnify a suspicious area to produce a detailed picture that can help the doctor make an accurate diagnosis.

 What are the benefits and potential harms of screening mammograms?

 Early detection of breast cancer with screening mammography means that treatment can be started earlier in the course of the disease, possibly before it has spread.
-Results from randomized clinical trials and other studies show that screening mammography can help reduce the number of deaths from breast cancer among women ages 40 to 74, especially for those over age 50 (1).
-However, studies to date have not shown a benefit from regular screening mammography in women under age 40 or from baseline screening mammograms (mammograms used for comparison) taken before age 40.
+Randomized clinical trials and other studies show that screening mammography can help reduce deaths from breast cancer among women ages 40 to 74 years at average risk of breast cancer, with the evidence of benefit being strongest for women ages 50 to 69 years (1, 2).
+However, no studies to date have shown a benefit from regular screening mammography in women under age 40 or from baseline screening mammograms (mammograms used for comparison) taken before age 40.

 False-positive results.
 False-positive results occur when radiologists see an abnormality (that is, a potential “positive”) on a mammogram but no cancer is actually present.
 All abnormal mammograms should be followed up with additional testing (diagnostic mammograms, ultrasound, and/or biopsy) to determine whether cancer is present.

 False-positive mammogram results can lead to anxiety and other forms of psychological distress in affected women.
 The additional testing required to rule out cancer can also be costly and time consuming and can cause physical discomfort.

 Overdiagnosis and overtreatment.
 Screening mammograms can find cancers and cases of ductal carcinoma in situ (DCIS, a noninvasive tumor in which abnormal cells that may become cancerous build up in the lining of breast ducts) that need to be treated.
 However, they can also find cases of DCIS and small cancers that would never cause symptoms or threaten a woman’s life.
 This phenomenon is called "overdiagnosis."
 Treatment of overdiagnosed cancers and overdiagnosed cases of DCIS is not needed and results in "overtreatment."